3liz/lizmap-documentation/source/admin/cache.rst

 In some cases, it is desirable to remove the server cache, for example, when the style has changed and the tiles need to be updated.
-For this, three solutions are possible:
+For this, some solutions are possible:

 Remove all the cache by Lizmap repository
 =========================================